 All of our officers are appointed by our Board of Directors.
-The biographies of Lawrence I. Sills and Eric P. Sills are presented in connection with "Proposal No. 1 - Election of Directors", beginning on page 4 of this Proxy Statement.
+The biographies of Eric P. Sills and James J. Burke are presented in connection with "Proposal No. 1 - Election of Directors", beginning on page 4 of this Proxy Statement.
 The following table sets forth the biographies of our other officers as of the date of this Proxy Statement:

-James J. Burke

-Chief Operating Officer & Member of the Office of Chief Executive Age 64

-Dale Burks

-Executive Vice President and Chief Commercial Officer & Member of the Office of Chief Executive Age 60

-Nathan R. Iles

-Chief Financial Officer & Member of the Office of Chief Age 43

-Mr. Burke has served as our Chief Operating Officer since January 2019, and as our Chief Financial Officer from 1999 to September 2019.
-Mr. Burke also served as our Executive Vice President Finance from March 2016 to January 2019, our Vice President Finance from 1999 to March 2016, our Director of Finance and Chief Accounting Officer from 1998 to 1999, and our Corporate Controller from 1993 to 1997.
-Mr. Burke has completed an Executive Education program at Ross School of Business, University of Michigan, and holds an MBA from University of New Haven, and a BBA from Pace University.

-Mr. Burks has served as our Executive Vice President and Chief Commercial Officer since March 2016.
+Dale Burks Chief Commercial Officer & Executive Vice President Age 63 Mr. Burks has served as our Chief Commercial Officer and Executive Vice President since March 2016.
 Prior to his current appointment, Mr. Burks served as our Vice President Global Sales and Marketing from 2013 to March 2016, our Vice President Corporate Sales and Marketing from 2011 to 2013, our Vice President Temperature Control Division from 2006 to 2011, our General Manager - Temperature Control Division from 2003 to 2006, and in various capacities throughout our Company from 1984 to 2003, including as our Director - Sales & Marketing, Regional Manager and Territory Manager.
-Mr. Burks has completed Executive Education programs at Ross School of Business, University of Michigan, and Kellogg School of Management, Northwestern University, and holds a BS from Oregon State University.

-Mr. Iles has served as our Chief Financial Officer since September 2019.
+Mr. Burks has completed Executive Education programs at Ross School of Business, University of Michigan, and Kellogg School of Management, Northwestern University, and holds a B.S. from Oregon State University.
+Nathan R. Iles Chief Financial Officer Age 46 Mr. Iles has served as our Chief Financial Officer since September 2019.
 Prior to his appointment as our Chief Financial Officer, Mr. Iles served as Vice President and Chief Financial Officer at UCI International Holdings, Inc. ("UCI") from December 2016 to February 2019, Chief Financial Officer of UCI's ASC/Airtex Performance Pumps business from August 2015 to December 2016, and Vice President Corporate Finance of UCI-FRAM Auto Brands from July 2011 to August 2015.
 Mr. Iles has also held finance and accounting positions at Sears Holdings Corporation and Deloitte & Touche.
-Mr. Iles holds an MBA from the

-University of Chicago Booth School of Business, and a BBA from Eastern Kentucky University.
+Mr. Iles holds an M.B.A. from the University of Chicago Booth School of Business, and a B.B.A. from Eastern Kentucky University.
 Mr. Iles is a Certified Public Accountant.

-Carmine J. Broccole

-Senior Vice President General Counsel & Secretary Age 54 Mr. Broccole has served as our Senior Vice President General Counsel since March 2016 and as our Secretary since 2006.
-Mr. Broccole has also served as our Vice President General Counsel from 2006 to March 2016, and as our General Counsel from 2004 to 2006.
+Carmine J. Broccole Chief Legal Officer &amp; Secretary Age 57 Mr. Broccole has served as our Chief Legal Officer since September 2021 and as our Secretary since 2006.
+Prior to his current appointment, Mr. Broccole served as our Senior Vice President General Counsel from March 2016 to September 2021, as our Vice President General Counsel from 2006 to March 2016, and as our General Counsel from 2004 to 2006.
 Prior to such time, Mr. Broccole was a Partner of Kelley Drye & Warren LLP.
-Mr. Broccole holds a JD from Stanford Law School and a BA from Cornell University, and is a member of the Bars of New York and California.

-Thomas S. Tesoro

-Senior Vice President Human Resources Age 64 Mr. Tesoro has served as our Senior Vice President Human Resources since January 2020.
-Prior to his current appointment, Mr. Tesoro served as our Vice President Human Resources from 2006 to January 2020.
+Mr. Broccole holds a J.D. from Stanford Law School and a B.A. from Cornell University, and is a member of the Bars of New York and California.
+Thomas S. Tesoro Chief Human Resources Officer Age 68 Mr. Tesoro has served as our Chief Human Resources Officer since September 2021.
+Prior to his current appointment, Mr. Tesoro served as our Senior Vice President Human Resources from January 2020 to September 2021, and as our Vice President Human Resources from 2006 to January 2020.
 From 1999 to 2006, Mr. Tesoro served as Senior Vice President of Human Resources for Vertrue Inc. Prior to such time, he served in a variety of senior human resources related positions for a number of Fortune 500 companies.
-Mr. Tesoro holds a JD from Fordham University School of Law and a BS from Fordham University, and is a member of the Bar of New York.
+Mr. Tesoro holds a J.D. from Fordham University School of Law and a B.S. from Fordham University, and is a member of the Bar of New York.

-Ray Nicholas